-It’s easy to see why more and more people are looking to Botox, Dysport and XEOMIN to help them get the noticeable results they want.
-These simple, non-surgical treatments improve the look of frown lines in just a few minutes with virtually no pain.
-With just a few simple injections directly into the muscles between your eyebrows, frown lines are temporarily reduced.
+It’s easy to see why more and more people are looking to injectables like BOTOX®, Dysport® and XEOMIN® to help them get the noticeable results they want.
+These simple, non-surgical treatments improve the look of frown lines, forehead creases and crow’s feet in just a few minutes with virtually no pain.
+With just a few simple injections directly into the muscles between your eyebrows and/or on your forehead, wrinkles and creases are temporarily reduced.
 Best of all, there’s no surgery, and that means there’s no missed time away from friends, family or work.
-Botox, Dysport and XEOMIN are FDA-approved.

 Excess Perspiration?
 No Sweat!